 Proper headrest use is essential to reduce the risk of neck injuries in a collision.
-All of the vehicle's headrests are designed to help protect the head and neck when used correctly.
+All of the car's headrests are designed to help protect the head and neck when used correctly.
 As an added safety feature, the front seats' construction can reduce the risk of whiplash injuries in certain collisions.
 These seats are designed to shift in a way that lowers whiplash-associated forces.

-- Keep the back of your head against the headrest. - Make sure occupants have correctly adjusted headrests when possible. - Avoid stowing luggage against the back of the front seats.
-This can prevent the seat from moving as intended in the event of a collision.
+- Keep the back of your head against the headrest. - Make sure occupants have correctly adjusted headrests where possible. - Avoid stowing luggage against the back of the front seats.
+It can prevent the seat from moving as intended in the event of a collision.

-5.4.
-Seat belts
+5.3.
+Seatbelts

-When you use seat belts correctly, they can help prevent serious injury in situations ranging from sudden braking to severe collisions.
+When you use seatbelts correctly, they can help prevent serious injury in situations ranging from sudden braking to severe collisions.